demiralpatacan/CrimeRecord/README.md

 - One FIR is necessary to record crime and start investigation.
 - One petitioner can file  more than one FIRs.

-There is **mandatory one to mandatory many** relation between FIR and petitioner.
+There is **mandatory one to mandatory many** relationship between FIR and petitioner.

 ### FIR - Victim